Jope31/AlphaBotNext/README.md

 ### **The Multi-Layered Risk Engine**
-**Volatility Scaling**
-* Calculates an active trailing stop distance based strictly on the portfolio's 20-day volatility.
+* **Volatility Scaling:** Calculates an active trailing stop distance based strictly on the portfolio's 20-day volatility.
 * **Logarithmic Time Squeeze:** Shrinks the trailing stop distance smoothly and predictably based on the time of day using a logarithmic decay curve.
 The dynamic multiplier decays from 1.5x at the open to 0.5x by the close.
 * **Parabolic Squeeze Ratchet:** Measures tick-by-tick return velocity.
 If the velocity exceeds the `PARABOLIC_VELOCITY_THRESHOLD`, the engine permanently ratchets the trailing stop tighter using the `MAX_PARABOLIC_SQUEEZE` multiplier to protect the peak.
 * **Risk Guard (Breakeven Lock):** To lock the absolute downside floor to breakeven (0.0%), the live return must hold above a dynamically calculated activation threshold (clamped between 0.4% and 3.0%) for 5 consecutive ticks.